Codecademy/docs/content/sql/concepts/primary-keys/primary-keys.md

   - "paths/data-science"
 ---

-SQL tables sometimes has a column that uniquely identifies each row of that table.
+SQL tables sometimes have a column that uniquely identifies each row of that table.
 These special columns are called *primary keys*.

 Primary key column has a few requirements: